crawlingout/unexplored/_posts/2014-08-04-fotopedia-alternative.markdown

 </div>

 <br />
-Photographers can use <a href="http://www.fotopediatoevernote.com/">Fotopedia to Evernote Importer</a> to sync their Fotopedia account with Evernote.
+You can also use <a href="http://www.fotopediatoevernote.com/">Fotopedia to Evernote Importer</a> to turn your Fotopedia data into Evernote notes and <a href="http://postach.io/">postach.io</a> to make a good looking website out of them.

 Please let me know in the discussion if you know about an alternative not listed here.